BugenZhao/OSProject2/Prj2README.md

 │   ├── mm
 │   │   ├── bz_mm_limits.c  # body of helper funcs
 │   │   ├── bz_oom_killer.c # the killer
-│   │   ├── Makefile        # add objects of new sources
+│   │   ├── Makefile        # added objects of new sources
-│   │   └── page_alloc.c    # add 2 loc to call the killer
+│   │   └── page_alloc.c    # added 2 loc to call the killer, at line 2448
-│   └── Kconfig
+│   └── Kconfig # added the killer as a feature
 ├── killer_test # my tester: correctness, race, performance, time
 │   ├── jni
 │   │   ├── Android.mk